MileHacker Logo

 • Very budget-friendly options.

-• Fresh produce at local wet markets.
+• Fresh fresh fruit and vegetables at local wet markets.

 • Food plazas like Langkawi Fair Mall in Kuah.